i-singh2/NBA-Lineup-Prediction/README.md

 - Helps evaluate the model's ability to generalize to unseen data.

 ### 9. Move rows where outcome == -1 from test to train
-- Some rows were mistakenly placed in the test set with a -1 outcome (indicating an unknown player).
+- Some rows were placed in the test set with a -1 outcome (indicating an unknown player).
-- These rows are moved back to the training set to ensure proper learning.
+- These rows are moved back to the training set to ensure proper learning, and compliance with assignment instructions (test set can only contain outcome = 1)

 ### 10. Handling Missing Classes in Training Set
-- If a player appears in the test set but not in the training set, synthetic training data is created.
 - This prevents the model from failing on completely unseen labels.

 ### 11. Train XGBoost Model
 - XGBoost (Extreme Gradient Boosting) is trained using optimized hyperparameters.
-- Learning Rate: Controls step size for weight updates.
-- Max Depth: Prevents overfitting by limiting tree complexity.
-- Subsampling: Uses a fraction of data to improve generalization.
-- Regularization: Prevents model from over-relying on a small number of features.
 - The model is trained using a multi-class classification objective (multi:softprob).

 ### 12. Model Testing Predictions